AvironSoftware/DeepEvalSharpSite/docs/metrics/FaithfulnessMetric.md

 # Faithfulness Metric

-The Faithfulness Metric assesses the quality of your Retrieval-Augmented Generation (RAG) pipeline's generator by evaluating whether the `actual_output` factually aligns with the contents of your `retrieval_context`.
+The Faithfulness Metric assesses the quality of your Retrieval-Augmented Generation (RAG) pipeline's generator by evaluating whether the `ActualOutput` factually aligns with the contents of your `RetrievalContext`.
 This metric focuses on identifying contradictions between the generated output and the provided context, ensuring that the information presented is accurate and trustworthy.
 Additionally, it offers explanations for its scores, making it a self-explaining LLM-Eval tool.

 #### When you should use Faithfulness Metric